bendorr/lucs_af/README.md

 Data for this manuscript can be found on [zenodo](https://zenodo.org/records/16938925).

-See instructions for running fine-tuned AF2 models in ft_models/
+See instructions for running fine-tuned AF2 models in ft_models/ or on [zenodo](https://zenodo.org/records/15580792).